 5. Fund raising/resource mobilisation for joint responses to SDS issues.

-The Action Plan matrix in the following pages details each of these five elements via a series of tasks - derived directly from the proposed Strategy - and under each of the tasks, necessary actions for achieving the same over the coming several years.
+The Action Plan matrix in the following pages details each of these five elements via a series of tasks - derived directly from the Strategy - and under each of the tasks, necessary actions for achieving the same over the coming several years.

 Key Actors and Beneficiaries, including external Partners